hola/player/jw_player.md

 It is possible to support both JW Player and Hola Player on the same page, enabling Hola Player just for a subset of platform (eg. chrome windows).

 ### Example JW Player/Hola Player
+- The code below assumes jquery is used.
+The code must be called after jquery is loaded
+- The following html elements are used to start playing the video `#player_display_button` and `.jwpreview.jwbestfit`
+- The video to play is taken from global `config.file`
+- Video title is taken from the text of `.videotitle span` (or from video file name)
+- Set `use_hola` to toggle loading Hola Player to JW Player
+- Set `plugin_url` to load plugins from another source

 ```js
 var plugin;
 function start_play(v){